Standard Builder Terminology

 pop-ups (formerly Leadboxes) - The forms used for capturing a user’s information (email, name, address, etc.) in the form of an opt-in.
 They are designed to be used on your own website.

 opt-in texts (formerly Leaddigits) - Available with our Pro and Advanced plans, opt-in texts is a tool that allows you to gather leads via text message.

 trigger links (formerly Leadlinks) - Created inside of your account, trigger links can be copied and pasted into your broadcast emails using your email service provider, and your prospects can instantly register for your list or webinar just by clicking your trigger links—no need to opt-in or give additional information.

-Lead Page - A landing page used to convey information and capture leads via an opt-in form.
+landing page - A web page used to convey information and capture leads via an opt-in form.

 mobile responsive - is a type of template that can provide an optimal viewing and interaction experience across a wide range of devices (from desktop computers to mobile phones).